Electronics World

-Electronics World (Wireless World, founded in 1913, and in October 1983 renamed Electronics & Wireless World) is a technical magazine in electronics and RF engineering aimed at professional design engineers.
+Electronics World (Wireless World, founded in 1913, and in October 1983 renamed Electronics & Wireless World) is a technical magazine published by Datateam Business Media Ltd that covers electronics and RF engineering and is aimed at professional design engineers.
 It is produced monthly in print and digital formats.

 The editorial content of Electronics World covers the full range of electronics and RF industry activities including technology, systems, components, design, development tools, software, networking, communications tools and instrumentation.
 It encompasses a range of issues in the electronics and RF industry, from design through to product implementation.
 The features are contributed by engineers and academics in the electronics industry.

 The circulation is split between electronic design engineers, senior managers, and R&D professionals within areas such as communications, manufacturing, education and training, IT, medical, power, oil and gas.

 History

 The Marconi Company published the first issue of the journal The Marconigraph in April 1911.
 This monthly magazine was the first significant journal dedicated to wireless communication, and it circulated largely among Marconi engineers and operators.